 In 1350, king U-Thong (who was known as Ramathibodi I) ordered to build his palace where Wat Phra Sri Sanphet is located nowadays.
 King Borom Trailokanat, the 8th king of Ayutthaya, built a new palace north of the previous one; he has turned the old palace surface into a sacred space where the new temple was established afterward.

-In 1492, king Ramathibodi II, built on site 2 golden pagodas, and buried his father’s ashes inside (king Borom Trailokanat), as well as his older brother’s ashes (king Boromracha III).
-In 1499, a royal chapel was built on site (Wihan Luang).
-A year later, the king ordered to build a giant standing Buddha statue; it was 16 meters tall, weighing some 644 ton, designed to be placed in the royal chapel.
+In 1492, king Ramathibodi II built on-site 2 golden pagodas and buried his father’s ashes inside (king Borom Trailokanat), as well as his older brother’s ashes (king Boromracha III).
+In 1499, a royal chapel was built on-site (Wihan Luang).
+A year later, the king ordered to build a giant standing Buddha statue; it was 16 meters tall, weighing some 644 tons, designed to be placed in the royal chapel.

 When Ayutthaya was conquered by the Burmese in 1767, the temple was burnt and destroyed, and all that was left of it were the 3 pagodas (Chedis).
 The golden Buddha statue was destroyed and the gold was removed from it and melted.
 Later, at the end of the 19th century, king Rama I restored the statue and placed it in Wat Po, Bangkok.

 My Opinion: The second most impressive structure to survive (following Wat Chaiwatthanaram), and highly recommended to visit!
 If you’d like to take good photos, you should visit the place in the afternoon, when the sunlight is softer.